Skip to main content

 Assets that typically avoid probate include: property held in a living trust, accounts with named beneficiaries (retirement accounts, life insurance, POD/TOD accounts), jointly owned property with right of survivorship, and in some states, property held as community property with right of survivorship.

 A small estate affidavit is a sworn statement that allows heirs to collect assets without formal probate when an estate falls below a certain value threshold.
-Thresholds vary by state from $25,000 to over $200,000.
+Thresholds vary by state from $10,000 to $400,000.
 Most states require a waiting period of 30-45 days after death before using this procedure.
+Our Probate Self-Filing Guide includes small estate affidavit eligibility for your state.

 Real estate can avoid probate if it's held in a living trust, owned jointly with right of survivorship, or (in some states) has a transfer-on-death deed recorded.
 Otherwise, real estate typically requires probate to transfer ownership, even if it's the only significant asset.